Shifting Meridians: Authority and Trust in American Culture, Society, History, and Politics.

 unities as the basis for self-governing communities.
 In reality, American cities became fragmented and disintegrated while trust and solidarity eroded.
 In the late twentieth century neoliberalism has prompted both the retreat of the state as an urban planner and structural changes in the economies of American cities.
 Global market forces have replaced local and national policies while government has been reduced to the function of law and order, exercising authority without trust.
 As a consequence, cities have become spaces of vast socio-economic inequality where residents retreat to protected areas, such as shopping malls, gated communities, and

 As a countermovement to the decline of state authority and social trust, civil society claims a

 urban citizenship based on comprehensive concepts of inclusion and participation.
 To what extent urban governance will be shaped by civil society, private business interests and elected officials and how urban governance will create authority and trust among city residents are still open questions.

 Cities are also spaces of imagination, cultural representation and aesthetic experiences and practices.
 The city as metropolis has often been associated with uniquely modern notions of cultural authority.
 In fictional narratives, e.g. literature and film, trust and distrust in the

 anonymous jungle of the big city have been leitmotifs of narration and shaped the aesthetics of genres such as crime stories.
 Both as specific localities and global icons, American cities play a key role in popular culture.

 Because cities are social spaces where people enact authority and trust within their everyday lives, the urban dimension also includes linguistics.
 Language and semiotic systems are neither static nor necessarily consensual but change and rearrange according to different contexts of social interaction.
-How people employ language to claim authority and trust in diverse and contested urban landscapes is a question that requires an interdisciplinary linguistic approach, displayed by the following possible research questions and themes:
+How people employ language to claim authority and trust in diverse and contested urban landscapes is a question that requires an interdisciplinary linguistic approach, displayed by different research questions and themes.